kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 We begin with opening up topics about yourself and slowly transition to more professional and work-related conversations.

-## Please do all the writing activities.
+## Please do all the writing exercises.

 To improve your speaking ability, we need to evaluate the quality of the words that you use through the writing activities.